 \subsection{Long Memory and Fast Mean Reversion}

-As mentioned above the asymptotic regime we consider here is the situation when the volatility is relatively fast mean reverting.
-We denote its time scale by $\eps$ and this is the small parameter in our model.
+As mentioned above, the asymptotic regime considered in this paper is the situation where the volatility is fast mean reverting.
+We denote its time scale by $\eps$, the small parameter in our model.
 The volatility then decorrelates on the time scale $\eps$.

-Stochastic volatility models are most often posed with a volatility driving process that has mean zero and mixing properties.
-This means that the volatility driving process at times $t$ and $t+\Delta t$, that is $Z_t^\eps$ and $Z_{t+\Delta t}^\eps,$ become rapidly uncorrelated when $\Delta t \to \infty$.
-In other words the autocovariance function ${\cal C}^\eps (\Delta t)=\EE[Z_t^\eps Z_{t+\Delta t}^\eps ]$ decays rapidly to zero as $\Delta t \to \infty$.
-More precisely we say that the volatility driving process is mixing if its autocovariance function decays fast enough at infinity so that it is absolutely integrable:
+Stochastic volatility models are most often set with a volatility driving process that has mean zero and mixing properties.
+This means that the random values of the volatility driving process at times $t$ and $t+\Delta t$, which are $Z_t^\eps$ and $Z_{t+\Delta t}^\eps,$ become rapidly uncorrelated when $\Delta t \to \infty$, i.e., the autocovariance function ${\cal C}^\eps (\Delta t)=\EE[Z_t^\eps Z_{t+\Delta t}^\eps ]$ decays rapidly to zero as $\Delta t \to \infty$.
+More precisely, we say that the volatility driving process is mixing if its autocovariance function decays fast enough at infinity, so that it is absolutely integrable

-In this case we may associate the process with the finite correlation time $t_c= 2 \int_0^\infty {\cal C}^\eps(t) dt / {\cal C}^\eps(0)$, which is of order $\eps$.
+In this case, we may associate the process with the finite correlation time $t_c= 2 \int_0^\infty {\cal C}^\eps(t) dt / {\cal C}^\eps(0)$, which is of order $\eps$.

 Stochastic volatility models with long-range correlation properties have recently attracted a lot of attention, as more and more data collected under various situations confirm that this situation can be encountered in many different markets.
-Qualitatively, the long-range correlation property that we consider here means that the random process has long memory (in contrast with a mixing process).
-This means that the correlation degree between the random values $Z_t^\eps$ and $Z_{t+\Delta t}^\eps$ taken at two times separated by $\Delta t$ is not completely negligible even for relatively large $\Delta t$.
-More precisely we say that the random process $Z_t^\eps$ has the $H$-long-range correlation property if its autocovariance function satisfies:
+Qualitatively, the long-range correlation property means that the random process has long memory (in contrast with a mixing process).
+This means that the correlation between the random values $Z_t^\eps$ and $Z_{t+\Delta t}^\eps$ taken at two times separated by $\Delta t$ is not completely negligible even for large $\Delta t$.
+More precisely, we say that the random process $Z_t^\eps$ has the $H$-long-range correlation property if its autocovariance function satisfies